 - 1. Select a burner and find its control knob. - 2.
-Push the control knob in and turn it to the Ignite position.
+Push the control knob in and turn it to the IGNITE position.
 The electric spark ignition system will make a clicking noise.

-- When one burner is turned to Ignite, other burners will spark.
-Sparking will continue as long as the knob remains at Ignite. - Do not touch any surface burner components (e.g. burner cap, burner base, igniter) while the igniters are sparking. - 3.
+- When one burner on the left or the right side is turned to IGNITE, the other 3 burners on the same side will spark.
+Sparking will continue as long as the knob remains at IGNITE. - 3.
 Once gas is ignited, turn the control knob to adjust the flame size. - 4.
 To turn off a burner, turn the control knob to the OFF position.